kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 - Uploading and downloading data
 - Uploading and downloading data collections
+- Working with file-like objects
 - Adding and editing metadata
-- Setting access permissions for data objects and collections
+- ACLs for data objects and collections
 - Querying for data using user defined metadata
-- Using the VSC-PRC command line tools

 ## Configuration of the iRODS connection